 MAB: How do you verify the scoring parameters, especially those related to results?

 QA: This is a grey area worldwide.
 This is why Effie emphasise providing a verifiable data source.

-MAB: In Pakistan what source can one possible quote?
+MAB: In Pakistan, what source can one possibly quote?

 QA: In the initial years, the results were very vague.
 Even the big multinationals would claim that their campaign was a hit, without providing concrete numbers.
 The point is that we did not initiate the awards for the sake of awards; our objective was to get the industry to start thinking in a certain direction and give more importance to their results.
 To understand that when they develop a campaign, although creativity plays a major part, they must also set KPIs and measure their results based on those.
 We wanted to change the mindset of the industry.

 MAB: Has bringing the Effies to Pakistan been a motivational factor for the profession?

 QA: Definitely; they have exposure to the international market and as a result, some of the work done by Pakistani advertising agencies has been showcased at the regional and global level.

 MAB: To what extent does PAS interact with PEMRA?

 QA: Because of our constant engagement with PEMRA over the last 10 years, we have managed to develop a good relationship with them.
 One area we work closely with them is TAM because as a result of a case, the Supreme Court ruled that PEMRA should regulate TAM.

 MAB: Is Pakistan the only country in the world to have such a system?